Apollina/InnovationProject/README.md

 Prerequisite: A google account.

 Open the [Firebase console](https://console.firebase.google.com/) and sign in with your google account if you aren't already logged in.
 Choose "Add Project" and give your project a name.
-Modify the project id, if you want to change the route of your Project.
-After the project was created, click in the Developer section on create database.
+Modify the project id, if you want to change the route of your Project.After the project was created, click in the Developer section on create database.
+Copy and save the credentials, which are being displayed after creating the database.
+You need these credentials to connect to your database in the App.
+Further instructions are in this Readme in the 'Set up project' section.
 Now you can add your data by using the following schema.
-If you want the initial state of the project, in the Project folder databasefiles (Route/app/databasefiles) are JSON files to be easily imported into your database.
+If you want the initial state of the project, navigate to the Project folder databasefiles (Route/app/databasefiles).
+In this folder are the JSON files, that can be easily imported into your database.

 ### Set up Database